WHAMWONG/blog/source/about/index.md

 ---

 ## whamwong or Yui
-Living in Tokyo.
+Living in Japan.
 Study in Keio University.

 Yui is the name given by my Japanese teacher.
 Because in my Chinese name, the pronunciation of 「維」in Japanese is ユイ.